StuartSmith/WfFileWatcherAndTransfer/README.md

 ---
 A windows service that is used conjuction with SQL Server backups

-After the back up run and copies the file down the to local System, this service will grab the file.
-Compress it using lzma compression ie 7zip and then transfer it to a remote file share.
+After the back up of SQL server is ran for a given database, this service watches for the change to the backup folder, compress the back up file using lzma compression ie 7zip and then transfer it to a remote file share.

 ---